-Currently, the Company and centurion are working on identifying partnership opportunities for LADRTM ultra-high potency drug conjugates and their albumin companion diagnostic, although no partnerships or other sources of financing have become available after over two years of effort.
-We have concluded all research and development on LADR and its companion diagnostic and continue to focus on identifying these partnership and financing opportunities In addition, the Company is investigating new lines of business.
+Currently, the Company and Centurion are working on identifying partnership opportunities for LADRTM ultra-high potency drug conjugates and their albumin companion diagnostic, although no partnerships or other sources of financing have become available after over two years of effort.
+We have concluded all research and development on LADR and its companion diagnostic and continue to focus on identifying these partnership and financing opportunities.
+In addition, the Company is investigating new lines of business.
+There can be no assurances that any such opportunities will come to fruition.